ensconced/nand2tetris-emulation/README.md

 NB this differs slightly from the layout described in the book - the heap has been expanded to 16k words.
 This makes the implementation of the buddy heap allocation algorithm much simpler.

+Also, my TEMP segment is smaller, and I have more virtual registers.

 | address range | use                       |
 | ------------- | ------------------------- |
 | 0             | SP                        |